LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

 	properly.
 Every record was recorded at 12:00am and was seperated by at least a day.
 	This meant that there was no hourly running totals to deaccumulate and any peak thirty minute would simply be the peak record.
-The data_generation script generated realistic data that created a running total if
+The data_generation script generated realistic data that created a running total if the new data points occurred within the same hour.

+	The peak thirty minute data is returned through the console.
+This was chosen as it is the cleanest way to display the data.
+Alternatives would be simple to implement should the client want it returned in another format.

 	All data manipulation is input independent.
 To run an SQL database or API, create an IO script to convert the chosen data into a list of tuples and to convert the tuples back for the output.
 A the 'main' file can be edited to run other input types with if statements and arguments.